Racist Tiktok rant: Man abused in 'desicable' video comes forward - NZ Herald

 Poole said the rant was one of three abusive videos directed at him by a man he had never met or spoken to in person.

-"I've got no idea who he actually is, but he's decided all up to throw about seven minutes of racism, violence and homophobic slurs towards me for the simple fact that I had my matonga, my traditional Māori facial tattoo," he told the Herald.
+"I've got no idea who he actually is, but he's decided to throw about seven minutes of racism, violence and homophobic slurs towards me for the simple fact that I had my matonga, my traditional Māori facial tattoo," he told the Herald.

-Poole said he had crossed words and videos with the man on TikTok some time in May, after he defended a friend the man was criticising on the social media platform .
+Poole said he had crossed words and videos with the man on TikTok some time in May, after he defended a friend the man was criticising on the social media platform.

-In November, he started receiving the abusive TikTok videos.
+In November, he started receiving the abusive videos.

 Poole sent the content to TikTok user Kody Tree, who created the post calling on other users to help identify the man.
 It received more than 370,000 "likes" and nearly 32,000 comments in three days.